Techtonica/curriculum/projects/mailing-list-rest-api.md

 ## Tools

 You should create an Express app.
+All of this can be in-memory, no database or file storage needed.

 ## Data